ejplatform/ej-server/docs/dev-docs/deploy.rst

 and password for the administrative account.

-Depending on your configuration, you might prefer to set other environment variables such as EJ_ROCKETCHAT_URL and EJ_ROCKETCHAT_USERNAME to create a fully functional connection.
+Depending on your configuration, you might prefer to set other environment variables such as EJ_ROCKETCHAT_URL and EJ_ROCKETCHAT_ADMIN_USERNAME to create a fully functional connection.
 However, the easier way to proceed is to configure the integration using the wizard at http://<django-host>/talks/.
 Visit this URL as a superuser and complete the form.